 Travelers who are interested in learning about ancient cultures and civilizations will be delighted to learn that Mexico boasts 29,000 archaeological sites, 150+ of which are open to public.
 Many of these sites are designated UNESCO World Patrimony sites, meaning that they are recognized as sites that bear clues to mankind’s origins and evolution.
-There are a wealth of archaeological sites to pick from when traveling to Mexico.
+There are a wealth of archeological sites to pick from when traveling to Mexico.
 Consider our top 10, which offer plenty of intrigue and excitement.

 Located in Southern Mexico in the State of Mexico, Teotihuacán is popularly known as the place where men become gods.
 In pre-Columbian times, this metropolitan city boasted more than 100,000 inhabitants.
 It was one of the most influential cities in terms of religion, culture and politics in the pre-Columbian era.

 Known in pre-Columbian times as teocalli, Templo Mayor is located in Mexico City.
 This temple was integral to the political, religious and social life of the Aztec people.
 The temple was in use from 1325 B.C. until 1521 A.D.
 Today visitor’s can explore the temple’s original grounds and visit a museum containing artifacts related to Aztec society and religious practice.
 Read more on Templo Mayor.

 An ancient city complex, Monte Albán served as the capital for the Zapotec peoples.
 Located in the State of Oaxaca, this ancient city is an exemplar of Zapotec city life, containing social areas and a temple area.
 Read more about Oaxaca.

 Located in present-day Mexico City, Tlatelolco is a temple complex used by the people of México Tenochtitlán.
 It is believed that the Tenochca and Tlatelolca peoples built the temple together and shared it to honor their gods.
 The temple was in service from 1337 B.C. until 1521 A.D.